bd-j/prospector/doc/usage.rst

 The required variables and functions in ``demo_params.py`` are

 1. ``run_params``: A dictionary.

    This dictionary specifies global options and parameters used for setting up and running the code.
+	 It is passed as keywords to all the functions listed below.

 2. ``model_params``: A list of dictionaries.

    Each element is a dictionary discribing an individiual model parameter, to be varied or kept constant during the fitting

 3. ``load_obs``: A function.

    This function will take the ``run_params`` dictionary as keyword arguments and returns on obs dictionary (see Data_)

 4. ``load_model``: A function

 5. ``load_sps``: A function